 Instructions

-In a large bowl, mix together flours, oats, sugar and salt.
+Mix together flours, oats, sugar and salt.
 Cube butter and add to flour mixture.
-Using a pastry blender or your fingers, work butter into flour.
-The butter should be incorporated until mixture forms clumps.
+Work butter into flour until mixture forms clumps.
 Cover bowl and freeze 15 minutes or refrigerate for 1 hour.

 Peel, core and chop apples.
 Add brown sugar, cornstarch, pinch of salt, lemon juice, lemon zest, and vanilla.
 Stir until apples are well coated.